 “I’ve been through more battles with Buffy than you all can ever imagine.
 She’s stopped everything that’s ever come up against her.
 She’s laid down her life -— literally -— to protect the people around her.
 This girl has died two times, and she’s still standing.
 You’re scared?
 That’s smart.
 You got questions?
 You should.
 But you doubt her motives, you think Buffy’s all about the kill, then you take the little bus to battle… I’ve seen her heart, and this time, not literally.
 And I’m telling you, right now, she cares more about your lives than you will ever know.
 You gotta trust her.
 She’s earned it.”
 Xander (BtVS — Season 7 ‘Dirty Girls’)

-If you are a student of the martial arts: karate, jujitsu, bartitsu, boxing, etc., Dr. Charles Hackney is doing a study and would like your help.
+If you are a student of the martial arts: karate, clinic jujitsu, malady bartitsu, boxing, etc., Dr. Charles Hackney is doing a study and would like your help.
 If you have a few minutes, please fill out the survey.
 If you know of anyone who is studying martial arts, please pass this information on.

 Any inquiries about the study should be directed to: